metricly/metricly-docs/content/reports/reports-cost.md

 You can zoom into the chart by clicking and dragging your mouse across a set of elements.
 If you hover the mouse over a bar, you will see a tooltip showing the instance type, total cost, and the cost breakdown.
 {{% /notice %}}
 ![cost zoom](/images/reports-cost/cost-zoom.gif)

+## EC2 vs. RDS vs. S3
+Cost Reports across instances have largely the same experience, but this section covers the main differences between cost reporting for each.

+### Utilization Metrics
+#### EC2

+- Active Hours
+- CPU Utilization %
+- Memory Utilization
+- Disk I/O %
+- Disk Space Used %
+- Network I/O %

+##### Additional Considerations:

+- EC2 elements without a Metricly agent / Windows agent display only two utilization measures: Active Hours and CPU Utilization %.
+- EC2 elements with a Metricly agent installed have the following additional utilization metrics available: Memory Utilization %, Disk I/O %, and Disk Space Used %.
+- EC2 elements with a Windows agent installed have the Network I/O % metric available.

+If you have a mix of elements with and without a Metricly agent, you will see gaps in the utilization figures where values are not available.

+#### RDS

+- Active Hours
+- CPU Utilization
+- Disk Space Used %
+- IOPS Utilization %

+#### S3
+- Put Requests
+- Get Requests
+- Number of Objects
+- Bucket Size (bytes)